 Kate Watson is one of our Associate Structures Directors, based out of our Twickenham Office.
 Joining Patrick Parsons in 2015, Kate is a rising star.
-Here she shares an insight into her career to date and thoughts on women in engineering.
+This Women in Engineering Week, she shares an insight into her career to date and thoughts on women in engineering.

 How were you encouraged to get into engineering?